Beit Guvrin – Maresha National Park – Full Visitors Guide

 Beit Guvrin Amphitheater

-On this side, there is only one parking (parking lot E).
-And the first thing you see is Beit Guvrin Amphitheater (#12).
+On this side, only one parking area (parking lot E) exists.
+The first thing you see is Beit Guvrin Amphitheater (#12).

 A Roman amphitheater was a public structure for sports competitions and spectacles like fights between gladiators or against wild animals.
 A theater, on the other hand, was used mainly for plays.
 Other than the differing purpose, these two structures differ in form.
 The theater is semi-circular, while the amphitheater is round or elliptical, with the seating area completely encircling a round arena.
 Beit Guvrin has the only Roman amphitheater in Israel that is open to the public.
 It had 3,500 seats built around the arena, with spaces beneath the area to hold the wild animals.